tradingstrategy-ai/blockchain-stackoverflow/README.md

 We now need to get all StackOverflow questions to a CSV file.

-Download using torrent, and this way you do not die to the old age waiting for the download to finish.
+Download using Bittorrent, and this way you do not die to the old age waiting for the download to finish.

 ```shell